White River Junction VA Medical Center, Vermont

 - Veterans will receive telephonic prescreening for scheduled appointments.

-- In the short term, to reduce the spread of infection White River Junction VA Healthcare System has suspended non-essential healthcare groups, events and gatherings through March 31, 2020.
-This date is subject to change and based off the last confirmed COVID-19 case in Vermont.
+- In the short term, to reduce the spread of infection White River Junction VA Healthcare System has suspended non-essential healthcare groups, events and gatherings until further notice.
 For information about your group call your provider 802-295-9363 x 6364; event confirmation: 802-295-9363 x 5880.

 What You Should do if You Become Sick to Prevent Spread of COVID-19